 While it is possible to go through each image, download it one by one, and then sort them out, that manual work is not enjoyable at all.
 It is even very time-consuming when you have thousands of media files.
 You would want something fast, simple, and neat.

-With a few clicks and a full copy of your WordPress media library will be ready in your computer or cloud storage services with minimum effort.
+With a few clicks and a full copy of your WordPress media library will be ready on your computer or cloud storage services with minimum effort.

 FileBird is a media library organizer plugin that has frequent new features from time to time.
 And Download media folder is one of them!

-This plugin is super useful for media-heavy websites like cuisine blogs, fashion showcases, and photographers/designers portfolios.
+This plugin is super useful for media-heavy websites like cuisine blogs, fashion showcases, photographer websites, or designer portfolios.

 FileBird comes with a user-friendly interface that allows you to drag and drop to organize all media files.
 After you categorize them the way you want, you can easily use the right-click to access its smart context menu.